How to Navigate the Texas CBC SSCC Transition as a New Foster Parent

 If I live in a CBC county, does DFPS have any role in my licensing?

 DFPS retains oversight and policy authority over all Texas foster care, including CBC regions.
-But the day-to-day licensing process — background checks, home study, training, inspection, approval — runs through the SSCC and your assigned CPA.
-DFPS is your resource for appeals and regulatory issues, not for routine licensing questions.
+The day-to-day application work may run through an SSCC and an assigned CPA, while DFPS remains an official source for requirements, referrals, and regulatory issues.

 What is an SSCC and how is it different from a CPA?

-An SSCC (Single Source Continuum Contractor) is the regional nonprofit that holds the CBC contract with DFPS and manages an array of foster family services in a defined geographic area.
-A CPA (Child Placing Agency) is the agency that directly licenses foster families — it may be one of several CPAs operating within the SSCC's network.
-You work day-to-day with the CPA, not the SSCC directly.
+An SSCC (Single Source Continuum Contractor) is the regional nonprofit that holds the CBC contract with DFPS and manages an array of foster-care services in a defined geographic area.
+A CPA (Child-Placing Agency) is an agency that may recruit, train, and verify foster families within that structure.
+Your day-to-day contact is often the CPA, but the exact arrangement depends on the region.

 What happened with EMPOWER and should I be worried?